edwardtanguay/typescript66/README.md

 # typescript66

-Develop minimal single-page app in Visual Studio with TypeScript and SASS, but no complicated Webpack, etc.
+Minimal single-page app to learn TypeScript and SASS, but no complicated Webpack, etc.

 ## Technologies:

 - HTML
-- CSS
 - TypeScript

-**Characteristics:**
+- SASS

+## Characteristics:
 - extremely small footprint
 - single-page application
 - TypeScript (bundled to one file)
 - SASS
-- no web server required, can run as file in browser
+- **no web server required, can run as file in browser**
 - no npm
 - no Webpack
 - no JavaScript framework like Vue or React
 - no templating (send HTML as output)

-**Uses:**
+## Uses:
-- learn and practice TypeScript and SASS
+- learn, teach and practice TypeScript and SASS
 - fast-loading, display-only, JSON-based data sites
 - no HTTP server needed, just open index.html or use live-server